Grosmont railway station: Northern Trains

-As of the May 2021 timetable change, the station is served by five trains per day (four on Sunday) towards Whitby.
-Heading towards Middlesbrough via Nunthorpe, there are six trains per day (four on Sunday).
-Most trains continue to Newcastle via Hartlepool.
+As of the December 2025 timetable change, the station is served by six trains per day on Mondays to Saturdays and four on Sundays towards Whitby.
+Heading towards Middlesbrough via Nunthorpe, there are six trains per day on Mondays to Saturdays, with one continuing to Newcastle via Hartlepool, and four trains per day on Sundays, with two continuing to Darlington.
 All services are operated by Northern Trains.